 Think of situations that you've had to respond to in previous jobs.
 Prepare examples of how you solved problems, dealt with a difficult task, and any other memorable accomplishments you have had.
 A good strategy is to listen to the interview question intently.
 Identify if the interviewer expects a story that provides evidence that you have the specific skills that are required.
 Clarify the question if you have any doubts and use the CAR method of response: Challenge / Context, Action and Result.

-CHALLENGE / CONTEXT ACTION RESULT This was the situation.
-This is what I did (using your skill).
-This was the outcome.
+CHALLENGE / CONTEXT This was the situation.

+ACTIONThis is what I did (using your skill).